mqlight/nodejs-mqlight/README.md

 * 64-bit runtime on Mac OS X (x64)

 You will receive an error if you attempt to use any other combination.

-Before using MQ Light on Linux, you will also need to make sure you have the libuuid package installed.
-For example:

-* To check whether you have the package on Ubuntu, run: ``dpkg -l libuuid1``
-* To check whether you have the package on RedHat, run: ``rpm -qa | grep libuuid``

 ### Usage